445 Fort Pitt Boulevard, Suite 503

 Megan M. Turnbull is a Partner at Weiss Burkardt Kramer LLC, where she works with municipalities and school districts in the role of Solicitor, Labor Counsel, and Special Counsel.
 Additionally, she manages and oversees the firm’s Tax Assessment and Tax Collection practice groups.

 Megan has been named on the Pennsylvania Super Lawyers Rising Star List consistently since 2010 in the areas of municipal and school law.
-For 2019-2020, Megan is the Secretary to the Pennsylvania Bar Association’s Municipal Law Section, which connects municipal solicitors across the Commonwealth.
+For 2020-201, Megan is the Vice-Chair to the Pennsylvania Bar Association’s Municipal Law Section, which connects municipal solicitors across the Commonwealth.
 Beginning in January 2023, she will begin a two-year term as the (W-2) Sectional Director for the Pennsylvania School Board Solicitors Association (PSBSA).
 Megan is an active member of the Allegheny County Bar Association, where she has served as the Chair of the School and Municipal Section and the Political Action Committee.
 She is a named Fellow to the Allegheny Bar Foundation, which provides legal support to indigent and underrepresented persons in our community.

 Megan is admitted to practice in the Courts of the Commonwealth of Pennsylvania, the United States District Court for the Western District of Pennsylvania, and the United States Supreme Court.
 She received her Bachelor of Arts degree from Penn State University, and her Juris Doctor from the University of Pittsburgh School of Law in 2004.

 In addition to her legal practice, she is a member of the Western Pennsylvania Conservancy Board of Directors and loves to sing in community choirs.
 She resides in Franklin Park with her husband, Amitava, and their three children.